 1. Create Zones

-Change: This zone really depends on the age of your child.
+This zone really depends on the age of your child.
 If you’re still in the newborn depths I would highly recommend a dresser/chest of drawers with a change mat/basket on top.
 You have way more storage.
-It is much more versatile and then when your newborn becomes more like wrestling an alligator to change them you can move to the floor and not have to worry about getting rid of the change table that wasn’t worth the money you spent on it.
+It is much more versatile and then when your newborn becomes more like wrestling an alligator to change them you can move to the floor.
+Plus you won’t have to worry about getting rid of the change table that wasn’t worth the money you spent on it.
 If you’re out of that stage make sure everything is easily accessible either for yourself/your child if they are dressing themselves.
 It may sound obvious but they are not your height so they cannot reach what you can if you want them to dress themselves.

-Read: Reading is important in all children’s development so creating a zone dedicated to this is very special.
+Reading is important in all children’s development so creating a zone dedicated to this is very special.
 It could be as simple as a bookcase in the corner with a comfy seat for you both to sit on.
-Some book ledges on the wall or even a cosy canopy filled with comfy cushions and fairy lights so they can be transported into their favourite fairytale.
+Some book ledges on the wall.
+Even a cosy canopy filled with comfy cushions and fairy lights so they can be transported into their favourite fairytale.

 Deciding on a colour palette can really help you tie everything together.
-So after deciding on your floor plan/zones this should generally be one of the first decisions as it will help you form your other choices in the room.
-Choosing a neutral base colour for the walls, eg: whites and greys gives a good base to work with and means you won’t be repainting every couple of years.
+So after deciding on your floor plan/zones this should generally be one of the first decisions.
+It will help you form your other choices in the room.
+Choosing a neutral base colour for the walls, eg: whites and greys gives a good base to work with.
+Plus it means you won’t be repainting every couple of years.
 You can just mix up the decor as their tastes change.
 You can pop in colour through your decor (art, linen, cushions, shelf pieces, even wallpaper if you’re feeling bold!)

 Deciding on a theme will make the space feel special to them and uniquely theirs.
 This can be as simple as the colours you use or extremely elaborate.
-Either way this can be easily achieved by using removable wallpaper (I would recommend Minnie and Me Interiors https://minnieandmeinteriors.bigcartel.com) or removable decals (I would recommend either Blond Noir https://theblondnoir.com or Isla Dream Prints https://isladreamprints.com).
-They are a fabulous way to create a statement without having to commit to anything permanent plus they won’t ruin your walls!
-You can also look at wallhangings, wooden decor items, cushions, etc. these can all tie in with your desired theme.
+Either way this can be easily achieved by using removable wallpaper (I recommend Minnie and Me Interiors https://minnieandmeinteriors.bigcartel.com) or removable decals (I recommend either Blond Noir https://theblondnoir.com or Isla Dream Prints https://isladreamprints.com).
+They’re a fabulous way to create a statement without committing to anything permanent plus they won’t ruin your walls!
+You can also look at wallhangings, wooden decor items, cushions, etc. that can all tie in with your desired theme.

 Let’s be perfectly honest here…. can you ever have too much?
 Finding innovative ways to incorporate storage into a kids room will be something you never regret!
 Cube shelves are one of the best things for this.
-Lie them down on their side so they are at a good height for kids and add baskets to hide away toys (or toy rotation like I mentioned earlier).
+Lie them down on their side so they are at a good height for kids.
+Add baskets to hide away toys (or toy rotation like I mentioned earlier).
 Plus they make great display shelves and book shelves – they are very versatile and available everywhere!
 IKEA, Bunnings, Kmart, Big W they are easy to get your hands on.
-As I mentioned before too, a chest of drawers/dresser is perfect for all the clothes you are destined to have!
-Plus baskets (of any description – rattan, metallic – whatever you like) are great for toys, blankets, cushions, etc. and as an added bonus they look awesome as a decor item!
+As I mentioned before too, a chest of drawers is perfect for all the clothes you are destined to have!
+Plus baskets (of any description – rattan, metallic – whatever you like)!
+They’re great for toys, blankets, cushions, etc. and as an added bonus they look awesome as a decor item!

-Now if you focus on these items (which all intertwine anyway you will create the perfect functional but also fun space for your child!)
+Now if you focus on these items when designing a room for your child you will create the perfect functional but also fun space for your child!

-As an added bonus I have created a digital download for you below which will give you the space to put all your ideas together in the one spot and get your design underway.
+As an added bonus I have created a digital download for you below.
+It will give you the space to put all your ideas together in the one spot and get your design underway.
 So what are you waiting for?